johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 We knowingly deferred a few things to *Take 2* to keep focused on the core requirements and implementation of a client.
 We'll address them in [Part 5]().
 But there's one **big** issue lurking.
 Any guesses on what that might be?
 I've definitely foreshadowed this along the way (hint: repeatedly deferring the discussion of `id`).

 OK, let's get right to it.
-Ask yourself this: since our client is embedded in an HTTP app that is responding to multiple incoming requests, many of which in turn are triggering remote requests, how does the transporter client keep track of all of the outstanding remote requests and route them back to the correct originating (HTTP) request?
+Ask yourself this: since our client is embedded in an HTTP app that is responding to multiple incoming requests, many of which in turn are triggering remote requests, how does the transporter client keep track of all of the outstanding remote requests and route them back to the correct originating (HTTP) request handler (i.e., the code with the original `client.send()` call?

 Let's demonstrate the problem.
-You'll need one extra terminal window for this so we can launch two simultaneous requests.
+You'll need one extra terminal window for this to enable launching two simultaneous requests.
 You'll notice that in this branch, there is an extra route in `nestHttpApp`.
 That route makes a new request (`'/race'`), which has a corresponding `@MessagePattern()` in `nestMicroservice`.
 The point of these new features is to enable us to launch multiple requests that **overlap** in their execution.
 Feel free to take a look at the code (these new routes/handlers are at the bottom of their respective Controller files), but all you really need to know is this: the `race` route in our `nestHttpApp` takes two parameters:
 * a requestId
 * a delay period (in seconds) specifying how long the server should wait before responding